apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the minimum duration in seconds that a new pod should remain in the ready
+<p><code>minReadySeconds</code> is the minimum duration in seconds that a new Pod should remain in the ready
-state without any of its containers crashing, before the pod is deemed available for use.
+state without any of its containers crashing to be considered available.
-This helps ensure that the pod is stable and capable of serving requests without immediate failures.</p>
+This ensures the Pod&rsquo;s stability and readiness to serve requests.</p>
-<p>A default value of 0 means the pod is considered available as soon as it enters the ready state.</p>
+<p>A default value of 0 seconds means the Pod is considered available as soon as it enters the ready state.</p>
 </td>
 </tr>
 </table>